-Accountability: Every member and volunteer upholds the highest standard of accountability, in our fiscal operations, and all that we do; we are prudent, measured, honest, careful, and responsible for all that we say and do in our total management of SMA, for our supporters, and for ourselves.
-Our accountability is non-negotiable, unwavering and underpins all.
+Accountability: Every mother involved in SMA upholds the highest standard of accountability, in our fiscal operations, and all that we do; we are honest, careful, and responsible for all that we say and do in our total management of SMA.

 Confidentiality: As we work together, we share details and sensitive information about our lives, and our children, and others share their life experiences with us.
 We operate SMA in a culture of unwavering trust.
-We never gossip; it is not our right to share life information any SMA member brings to a meeting as we conduct our work, or in any other context where we are carrying out the work of SMA.
-The Coordinating Committee and other committee members uphold the confidentiality of the CC Code of Conduct regarding the unfolding work of SMA.
+We never gossip; it is not our right to share personal information any SMA mother brings to a meeting as we conduct our work, or in any other context where we are carrying out the work of SMA.
+The Coordinating Committee and other committee members uphold the confidentiality clarified in the Coordinating Committee Code of Conduct.

-Respect: We operate with utmost respect towards each other, and all those within positions of power whom we seek to dialogue with regarding our advocacy work.
+Respect: We operate with respect towards each other, and all those with whom we dialogue regarding our advocacy work.
 We have respect for our own boundaries, and the boundaries of others.

-Kindness: We are kind and gentle towards ourselves, our children, other members, and those we work with externally as we carry out our work.
+Kindness: We are kind and gentle towards ourselves, our children, other mothers, and those we work with externally as we carry out our work.

 Honesty: We value and practise honesty in all that we say and do within SMA, and as SMA.